-Helen Charlesworth-May, NHS Kernow and Cornwall Council’s joint chief officer for health, care and wellbeing, said: “I am delighted at how quickly and successfully the teams have embraced working more closely together to make sure that through this difficult time people receive the help they need.
+Helen Charlesworth-May is NHS Kernow and Cornwall Council’s joint chief officer for health, care and wellbeing.
+She said: “I am delighted at how quickly and successfully the teams have embraced working more closely together to make sure that through this difficult time people receive the help they need.
 This may be our new normal during the pandemic but our ambition is that it will become business as usual post the outbreak.”

 Despite the teams usually working in different ways, hours and shifts, they quickly adapted to working alongside 1 another.

-Phil Confue, chief executive of Cornwall Partnership NHS Foundation Trust, commented: “I would like to thank the commitment and dedication of the teams working across the health and care system and the voluntary sector for quickly making sure this integrated approach was available to the people who need care outside of hospital.
+Phil Confue, is the chief executive of Cornwall Partnership NHS Foundation Trust.
+He said “I would like to thank the commitment and dedication of the teams working across the health and care system and the voluntary sector for quickly making sure this integrated approach was available to the people who need care outside of hospital.
 This is an approach that has been vital during the pandemic but which we will wish to continue once the outbreak comes to an end.”

-Stewart Smith, a GP partner at St Austell Healthcare, said: ““The ultimate goal of everyone working in health and care is to keep people as well as possible, both physically and in their mental wellbeing, especially during these difficult times where there is unprecedented pressure on the NHS and care teams.
+Stewart Smith, GP partner at St Austell Healthcare, said: “The ultimate goal of everyone working in health and care is to keep people as well as possible.
+Both physically and in their mental wellbeing.
+Especially during these difficult times when there is unprecedented pressure on the NHS and care teams.

 “People have been able to avoid unnecessary trips to their surgery and even hospital because of the new arrangements we have put in place with GPs and practice staff working alongside teams who provide care within the community, and the voluntary sector.
 Where people have been taken into hospital but are well enough to leave, the community coordination centres have been able to make sure that they can return either to their home or close to their home.”

 “Team Cornwall is leading the way by highlighting the success of unity.
-All For One has certainly taken on an entirely new reality over the past few weeks and, in this case, 1 which will benefit our residents needing health and social care services for many years to come.
+All for one has certainly taken on an entirely new reality over the past few weeks.
+In this case, one which will benefit our residents needing health and social care services for many years to come.

 The teams prioritise all new referrals and decide which service is best placed to provide the care requested as quickly as possible within the resources available.
 They have been actioning on average over 300 referrals a week.